LATEST NEWS - 2021

 The hanging WASP Trap is designed for backyard use to get rid of wasps.

 Using just a sugar/water mix to attract wasps (this mix will not attract bees) it works by trapping then drowning them.

 Easy to use and of course environmentally friendly.
 100% natural.

 Removing unwanted Magpie's

 Magpies are both a nuisance and a threat to public safety and native bird's so as a result we are assisting both Cornwall Park and local residents trap them for removal from the local area.

-Maungakiekie Songbird are pleased to assist by providing 2 cages to help with this trapping activity over the months ahead.
+Maungakiekie Songbird have been happy to assist Cornwall Park by providing 2 cages to help with this trapping activity over the 2020/21 summer.

 Onehunga Community News